UK General Election Betting (on or before 5th May 2022)

 General Election FAQ

-- Why are we having another election?
-The Primer Minister has decided she needs a mandate from the British people to effectively implement her Brexit strategy.
-Calling this early election will mean, if she wins, Theresa May will not have to fight an election immediately following Brexit negotiations in 2020.
-The Prime Miniser also believes the Labour opposition is currently weak and an election will enhance the Tories majority in the house of parliament, allowing her to pass legislation more easily.
-This will also consequently distract from the SNP’s call for another Scottish independence referendum.
-Of course this could all backfire, but it is a calculated risk.
+- Why did we have a snap election in 2017?
+The Primer Minister decided she needed a mandate from the British people to effectively implement her Brexit strategy.
+Calling this early election Theresa May expected to gain a larger majority with the added benefit of not having to fight an election immediately following Brexit negotiations in 2020.
+The Prime Minister also believed the Labour opposition was weak and also she wanted to distract from the SNP’s call for another Scottish independence referendum.
+Of course this all backfired and now a new election is a distinct possibility.

-- How many seats are there in the 2017 UK General Election?
-There will be 650 seats contested in 2017.
-Boundary changes were due to come in reducing the number of seats to 600 but this will only apply to elections after 2020.
-The seat boundaries for 2017 are identical to those in 2015.
+- How many seats are there in the UK General Election?
+There were 650 seats contested in 2017.
+Boundary changes are due to come in reducing the number of seats to 600 but this will only apply to elections after 2020.
+The seat boundaries for any election before 2020 are the same as those in 2017.

 - How many seats in each country?
 There are 533 seats in England, 59 in Scotland, 40 in Wales and 18 in Northern Ireland.

 - How many seats are needed for a majority?
-You would think you would need 325 seat (half of 650) to have a majority but in reality less are required as Northern Ireland’s Sinn Fein party who do not take up their seats reduce this.
-Sinn Fein currently have 4 seats and will liekly also have 4 seats after the 2017 election.
-A Party will therefore liekly need 323 seats or more for a majority this time around.
+You would think you would need 325 seats (half of 650) to have a majority but in reality less are required as Northern Ireland’s Sinn Fein party, who do not take up their seats, reduce this.
+Sinn Fein now currently have 7 seats.
+A Party will therefore likely need 321-2 seats or more for a working majority this time around.